Nolan Jones Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have the 25th-ranked team ERA across all MLB pitching staffs (4.66).
+- The Diamondbacks' 4.67 team ERA ranks 25th across all league pitching staffs.

-- Diamondbacks pitchers combine to give up 145 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Diamondbacks rank 20th in baseball in home runs allowed (147 total, 1.2 per game).

-- Kelly will look to grab his 10th win when he makes the start for the Diamondbacks, his 21st of the season.
-He is 9-5 with a 3.20 ERA and 120 strikeouts in 118 2/3 innings pitched.
+- Mantiply makes his first start of the season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.